About your course

 Staff research interests

-Our Sport and Exercise Physiology staff are highly research-active across a range of disciplines:
+Our Exercise Physiology staff are highly research-active across a range of disciplines:

 Staff research interests include:

 - Jatin Burniston: Molecular exercise physiology, Proteomic analysis

 - Ben Edwards: Chronobiology and Environmental Physiology.